 The Club was founded in New Jersey by Jack Quigley, now retired Undersheriff of The Bergen County Sheriff's Department.
 Jack served as a platoon sergeant with the 11th Motor Transport Battalion, First Marine Division.

-Today, the Nam Knights of America Motorcycle Club has grown to 72 chapters in sixteen states and two Canadian provinces, with hundreds of members made up of veterans of all eras as well as law enforcement personnel plus a few special and dedicated "patriots."
+Today, the Nam Knights of America Motorcycle Club has grown to 77 chapters in 19 states and two Canadian provinces, with hundreds of members made up of veterans of all eras as well as law enforcement personnel plus a few special and dedicated "patriots."